PacketFabric/terraform-provider-packetfabric/examples/use-cases/dedicated_cloud_aws/README.md

 ## Quick start

-1. Set the PacketFabric API key and Account ID in the environment variables and update each variables as needed (edit ``variables.tf``).
+1. Set the PacketFabric API key and Account ID in your terminal as environment variables.

 ```sh
 export PF_TOKEN="secret"